QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 Whether the consumer's budget constraint is  (2) or (2') and whether we take $W$ as a free parameter or instead as an endogenous variable  to be solved for will  affect the consumer's marginal utility of wealth.

-How we set $\mu$  determines whether we are constucting
+How we set $\mu$  determines whether we are constructing

 * a **Marshallian** demand curve, when we use (2) and solve for $\mu$ using equation (4) below, or
 * a **Hicksian** demand curve, when we  treat $\mu$ as a fixed parameter and solve for $W$ from (2').